whiteinge/eseth/2006/firefox-boxen-hopping.md

 [linkToolbar](http://cdn.mozdev.org/linkToolbar/)

 :   I really appreciate being able to quickly traverse up a web
     directory tree.
-Safari\'s solution is especially elegant; if you Command-click the window title it will bring up a quick menu.
+Safari's solution is especially elegant; if you Command-click the window title it will bring up a quick menu.
 This extension also allows you to navigate using the increasingly used rel header tags.
 Why let people with disabilities have all the fun?